Buffalo Bill Ranch State Historical Park

 Apparently, Buffalo Bill likes to split his time between the spirit world, Irma’s Hotel, perhaps a few of his other favorite places and his earthly retirement home, Scout’s Rest Ranch mostly during the winter months when the museum is closed to the public.
 He probably enjoys the rodeos in the stadium next to his old properties.

-Tour Guides has felt an unseen presence rub up against them.
+Tour Guides have felt an unseen presence rub up against them.
 It could be the spirit of a dog or cat, or perhaps a teasing male spirit.

 A park superintendent, Aric Riggins, is a believer in spirits, after having some experiences with the spirit of Buffalo Bill.

-During the big flood that happened one Spring, the first floor of the mansion was slightly soggy, meaning that everything had to be moved upstairs.
+During a big flood that happened one spring, the first floor of the mansion was slightly soggy, meaning that everything had to be moved upstairs.

 When the Park Superintendent arrived to help, he found Buffalo Bill’s favorite big leather recliner had been moved near the front door and continued to rock vigorously by itself all morning, as if he was trying to encourage the living in letting them know he was there with them.